Jacob Have I Loved

 The novel follows the story of the Bradshaws, a family who depends on the father, Truitt Bradshaw, and his crabbing/fishing business on his boat, the Portia Sue.
 Truitt's two daughters, Sara Louise and Caroline, are twins, and Caroline has always been the favorite.
 She is prettier and more talented, and receives more attention not only from their parents but also from others in the community.

-The book traces Louise's attempts to free herself from Caroline's shadow, even as she grows into adulthood.
+The book traces Sara Louise's attempts to free herself from Caroline's shadow, even as she grows into adulthood.

-Setting

 This story takes place during the early 1940s on the small, fictional island of Rass in the Chesapeake Bay.

 Plot summary

 Imaginative, emotionally sensitive, and hard working, Sara Louise Bradshaw, a young girl growing up on an isolated fishing island off the coast of Maryland during WWII, is made to feel second-best from the moment of her birth.
 Her impoverished family consists of her rough but gentle father, always absent due to his working-class job on his oyster boat; her ladylike and intelligent mother, who had arrived on the island as a school teacher and stayed after falling in love; her grandmother, a bitter and nasty woman with a religious bent; and Caroline, Sara Louise's younger twin sister who is the main impediment of Sara Louise's struggle to distinguish herself and obtain the affection she craves.
 Caroline is fragile, beautiful, and admired—everything Sara Louise is not.

 Caroline is offered a scholarship to a mainland school for voice lessons, due to her rare singing skills, and the rest of the family, mainly Sara Louise, must sacrifice to make this happen.
 To raise money, Sara Louise catches crabs with her only friend, McCall "Call" Purnell, a dumpy, short-sighted boy.

 One day, Hiram Wallace, the only islander to leave to go to college in fifty years, returns to the island.
 Hiram, whom they call "the Captain", bonds with Call over their shared sense of humor, becoming a father figure.

 After Sara Louise finds a local spinster from Hiram's generation (Trudy) suffering from a stroke that necessitates sending her to the inland hospital, Call, Sara Louise, and Hiram work to clear Trudy's house for her return.
 Hiram tells the children how Trudy may have a fortune hidden in the building, which is filthy and overrun by a starving feral cat colony.
 Unable to keep the cats, Hiram determines the most humane thing would be to drown them.
 This horrifies Sara Louise, who protests vigorously, but her friends overrule her.
 Unable to go through with it, Sara Louise jumps from the rowboat on the way to perform the deed and swims to shore.
 Call and Hiram reveal they could not bring themselves to kill the cats after Sara Louise's display, and Caroline steps in to introduce herself.
 Going door to door and charming the locals into taking in the mangy cats, Caroline is lauded by Call and Hiram as the cats' savior, forgetting Sara Louise's role.